KiranHirani/BudgetApp/README.md

 Hi there,

+I have built this project in Vanilla Javascipt.
-You can view this project here - https://budget-app-kh.netlify.app/
+You can view it here - https://budget-app-kh.netlify.app/